-How to Vibe Code: The Complete Beginner's Guide (2026)
+How to Vibe Code in 2026: The Complete Beginner's Guide (Updated May 2026)

-Learn to vibe code in 7 steps:
+Learn to vibe code in 7 steps, updated for 2026:

 - Write outcome-focused prompts: "Build X that does Y" – let AI handle implementation